(Click on the image for CountyClick)

 (Click on the image for Rich Johnson's WTOP report)

-“Aggressive and reckless driving is the order of the day on Indian Head Highway,” said the Rev. Robert Screen, the chaplain at Fort Washington Medical Center.
+By Rich Johnson: You don’t have to ask him twice about why Indian Head Highway, otherwise known as Md.
+210, is so deadly.“Aggressive and reckless driving is the order of the day on Indian Head Highway,” said the Rev. Robert Screen, the chaplain at Fort Washington Medical Center.

 Screen is often called upon in the middle of the night to console the loved ones of those killed or seriously hurt in crashes on the highway, which is near the hospital.
 He’s written letters to Maryland’s governor, state police and to Prince George’s County’s executive and police chief in order to voice his concerns.